Clare Taylor

 • Cell Block Science at HMP Shotts

-• Writer & performer - Anti-vaxxers are anti-social, Edinburgh Festival Fringe
+• Anti-vaxxers are anti-social, Edinburgh Festival Fringe

 • The Ticking Time Bomb of Antimicrobial Resistance: What can we do and where should we go next?
 Exhibition at Royal Society of Edinburgh.

-• Performer - Bright Club, The Stand Comedy Club
+• Bright Club, The Stand Comedy Club

-• I Love Microbes - interactive exhibition at British Science Festival
+• I Love Microbes - Interactive exhibition at British Science Festival

 Research Degree External Examining